-SummaCare bases utilization management (UM) decisions on reasonable medical evidence and consensus of relevant healthcare professionals.
+SummaCare bases utilization management (UM) decision-making only on appropriateness of care and service and existence of coverage.
+Decisions are based on reasonable medical evidence and consensus of relevant healthcare professionals.
 Clinical decisions about each request for service are based on the clinical features of the individual case and the medical necessity criteria.

 SummaCare uses medical necessity criteria to help determine the appropriateness of the care or service.
 The SummaCare Medical Policy Committee reviews and approves the development of UM criteria.
-The Medical Policy Committee consists of primary care and specialty physicians/practitioners who currently provide direct patient care.
-The SummaCare Medical Policy Committee reviews and updates medical criteria for UM decision making on an annual basis.
-SummaCare approved criteria include, but are not limited to:
+The committee consists of primary care and specialty physicians/practitioners who currently provide direct patient care.
+They review and update medical criteria for UM decision making on an annual basis.
+SummaCare-approved criteria includes, but is not limited to:

-SummaCare is sensitive to the risks of underutilization of care and service which include inappropriate or delayed treatment, preventable contraction of disease, extended duration and/or exacerbation of symptoms, undetected progression of disease, misdiagnosis, impaired quality of life, permanent loss of function and preventable death.
-For this reason, SummaCare distributes annually, an affirmative statement to all of its practitioners, providers, staff and members regarding its incentives to encourage appropriate utilization and discourage underutilization.
+SummaCare is sensitive to the risks of underutilization of care and service, which include inappropriate or delayed treatment, preventable contraction of disease, extended duration and/or exacerbation of symptoms, undetected progression of disease, misdiagnosis, impaired quality of life, permanent loss of function and preventable death.
+For this reason, SummaCare distributes an affirmative statement annually to its practitioners, providers, staff and members regarding its incentives to encourage appropriate utilization and discourage underutilization.

 SummaCare does not reward physicians/practitioners or other individuals conducting utilization review for issuing denials of coverage.
 UM decision-making is based only on the existence of coverage and appropriateness of care and service.
-Financial incentives for UM decision makers do not encourage decisions that result in underutilization (e.g. SummaCare does not use incentives to encourage barriers to care and service).
+Financial incentives for UM decision makers do not encourage decisions that result in underutilization.
 SummaCare does not make decisions regarding hiring, promoting or terminating its practitioners or other individuals conducting utilization review based upon the likelihood or perceived likelihood that the individual will support or tend to support the denial of benefits.

 Several factors can delay or even prevent the authorization of care of services.
-These include late referrals, missing referrals, referrals to out-of-network practitioners/providers and incomplete clinical data.
-Your provider’s efforts to avoid these pitfalls will improve your satisfaction and allow the processing of your care authorizations to progress smoothly.
+These include late or missing authorization requests, referrals to out-of-network practitioners/providers and incomplete clinical data.
+Your efforts to avoid these pitfalls will improve the satisfaction of your SummaCare patients and allow the processing of their care authorizations to progress smoothly.